moklick/cctvwatch/README.md

 ## Build
 - Dev:
-Gulp will also create a **proxy** in order to proxify all backend/API resources locally.
+Gulp will also create a **proxy** in order to proxify all backend/API ressources locally.
 Responses will be cached under ```/cache```, edit them and have fun programming **backend-free**.
 ```
 gulp